 - 1. Health Care Provider treats Patient and adds clinical information to the Patient's health record in their local Clinical Solution (e.g., EMR, HIS). - 2.
-Health Care Provider decides to share the new clinical information collected and triggers the process to upload the information to the Clinical Data Repository. - 3.
-Health Care Provider, optionally, reviews and validates the Patient's clinical information prior to sharing/uploading it to the Clinical Data Repository. - 4.
-Health Care Provider sends / uploads the Patient's clinical information to the Clinical Data Repository. - 5.
+Health Care Provider decides to share the new clinical information collected in the form of a document and triggers the process to upload the document to the Clinical Data Repository. - 3.
+Health Care Provider, optionally, reviews and validates the Patient's clinical documentation prior to sharing/uploading it to the Clinical Data Repository. - 4.
+Health Care Provider sends / uploads the Patient's clinical documentation to the Clinical Data Repository. - 5.
 Clinical Data Repository applies business rules (e.g. data standardization, privacy, policy, etc.).
 For example: - a.
-Validation of Patient Summary data (e.g. Provider identified and eligible to submit clinical information, Patient identified, etc.) - b.
-Checks for existing clinical information for same patient/same provider apply replacement / archiving rules - 6.
-Clinical Data Repository saves the Patient's clinical information. - a.
+Validation of Patient Summary data (e.g. Provider identified and eligible to submit clinical documentation, Patient identified, etc.) - b.
+Checks for existing clinical documentation for same patient/same provider apply replacement / archiving rules - 6.
+Clinical Data Repository saves the Patient's clinical documentation. - a.
 Clinical Data Repository responds to the submitting system to indicate that the submission was accepted (i.e., recorded/registered) or it was a bad request. - 7.
-Patient's clinical information is available for access by authorized Health Care Providers.
+Patient's clinical documentation is available for access by authorized Health Care Providers.
 (Refer to UC-02 Query and Retrieve Document)